Table of Contents

 Configure Apple visionOS plugin

-Click Edit > Project Settings > XR Plug-in Management > Apple visionOS in the menu bar.
+Click Edit > Project Settings > XR Plug-in Management > Apple visionOS.

-Select the appropriate App Mode based on the previous introduction.
+Select the appropriate App Mode based on previous introduction.

 Note

-Windowed mode does not support AR capabilities as it does not run in Immersive Space.
+Windowed mode cannot use AR capabilities since it doesn't run in Immersive Space.

-Hybrid mode requires manual switching between Metal and RealityKit modes, which is not recommended due to its complexity.
-For details, refer to Unity's official documentation on this mode.
+Hybrid mode requires manual switching between Metal and RealityKit modes.
+Due to its complexity, it's not recommended.
+For details, refer to Unity's official explanation of this mode.

-Next, make the following changes on the same page:
+Make the following modifications on the same page:

-• Add a description in the World Sensing Usage Description field.
+• Add a description in the World Sensing Usage Description slot.

 • Set Metal Immersion Style to Mixed.